chasemorell/pinball/README.md

 The code for the pinball machine can be found here.

+## 3D Designed Part

+I would have liked to create a 3D printed flipper.
+While the wooden one I created works, a solid 3d printed one would be better.

 ## Conclusion

 This project was both exciting and challenging.
 With more time and resources, I would like to add a scoreboard and interactive targets on the playing field.
 Still, the pinball machine is fun to play, albiet a bit simple.